stephanie-mathis/california-ed-volume-analysis/README.md

 - The busiest hospital, Martin Luther King, Jr. Community Hospital, reported 109,217 visits in 2023, accounting for approximately 4.24% of total LA County ED volume.
 This is an increase from 2022, where total visits were 99,493.

+- Palmdale Regional Medical Center stands out among high-growth facilities, with ED visits increasing from 62,297 in 2022 to 80,002 in 2023, alongside elevated Visits Per Station (2,286) and overlapping primary care and mental health provider shortages — a combination that suggests rising demand may be outpacing both internal capacity and access to community-based care.

 - Other high-volume facilities include Los Angeles General Medical Center (4.15%), Antelope Valley Medical Center (4.04%), Kaiser Foundation Hospital – Downey (3.64%), and Providence Holy Cross Medical Center (3.46%).

 ### Operational Strain & Contributing Factors